Proven-Paradox/shaper-system/Handbook.md

 #### Masochism
 Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next Turn.

+#### Nerves of Steel
+Reduce the duration of any action that makes you [Afraid](#afraid) by 1 Round.
+If this reduces the effect to 0 Rounds, the action fails outright.

 #### Overcharge
 If your healing would bring your target above maximum HP, the target gains [Shield](#shield-x) to the excess.
 Targets can only have one Shield from this Lesson; if a larger Shield would be applied by this Lesson, the smaller one fades immediately.
 The Shield also fades at the start of your next Turn.